Qxx12/Canister.HexWar/README.md

 | Tundra | Snow blobs, olive moss patches, ice-crystal sparkles |

 Textures are created once per terrain type and cached for reuse.

+### 3D Scene Lighting

+The 3D view uses a three-layer lighting model:

+- **Ambient light** — low-intensity base fill so surfaces are never fully black
+- **Directional sun light** — positioned at the specular mirror of the camera's default viewpoint, so oasis pools catch a specular highlight when the sun is on.
+Toggled via the ☀ button.
+- **Shadow map** — 2048×2048 PCFSoft shadow map; trees, palms, rocks, and deer cast shadows onto tile surfaces.
+Toggled via the ◐ button.

+Tree and palm materials use a small emissive fill (≈20% of their base colour) so the camera-facing sides don't go dark under side lighting.

+### Oasis (Desert tiles)

+Rare desert tiles (~6% chance) spawn an oasis: an organic water pool with border rocks and 1–2 leaning palm trees.
+The pool uses a `meshStandardMaterial` with `roughness=0` so it acts as a mirror surface, catching a specular highlight from the directional sun.

 ### Combat Model